makersacademy/takeaway-challenge/README.md

 Manual testing reveals that the SMS notification works, but the time is incorrectly formatted.
 I see that I was sidetracked by setting up the Notification#send and I neglected to format the passed delivery time, or refactor Order#place.

+- Corrected notification mock to expect a 24h time using regex, test red.

+- Updated #place to pass 24h time to #send, test green.

-- Corrected #place to use
+- Refactored #place to use helper method #delivery_time